Soumyaanoop/Customer_complaints_Analysis/README.md

 Next created Timely responded complaints and its percentage.
 For this I created a calculation field named ‘ Timely Response’.

+                   SUM(If [Timely response?]='Yes' THEN [Number of Records] END)

-Then found percentage of how many complaints has been timely responded.
+After this, calculate the percentage of how many complaints has been timely responded.